1958 The Applejacks – Mexican Hat Rock

 Tone-Craft released a single credited to Dave Appell and His Appell-Jacks in 1955.
 In 1956 they released two records on the President label, once again using Applejacks.

 After a short stint in Las Vegas, the band returned to Philadelphia and began working for Cameo-Parkway Records.
-Dave played guitar on some recordings and did engineering, arranging, and even producing others for the label.
-His band provided the music backing Charlie Gracie on his breakthrough record, Butterfly in 1957.
+Dave played guitar on some recordings and did engineering, arranging, and even producing for others on the label.
+His band provided the music backing Charlie Gracie on his chart-topping record Butterfly in 1957.

 John Zacherle, the Cool Ghoul, hosted a Saturday night horror movie show in Philadelphia and later New York City.
 The Applejacks provided the music for Zacherle’s album and his top ten novelty single, Dinner With Zach.